Information on this page is provide links to real time traffic information and traffic advisories for the major roads on Cape Cod.

 Mass511 is also provides personalized route recommendations.
 Sign up for an account, create and personalize your routes and alerts so you can be notified of event on those routes ahead of time.

-The U.S. Army Corps of Engineers, New England District is conducting critical maintenance work and lane restrictions on the Bourne Bridge spanning the Cape Cod Canal in Bourne, Massachusetts.
+The U.S. Army Corps of Engineers, New England District announced on November 3, 2023 that maintenance work on the Bourne Bridge is complete, more than two weeks ahead of schedule.

 MassDOT Route 28 & Yarmouth Road Intersection Improvement Project